 After 5 days of traveling, we were happy to get back home.
-We stick out like sore thumbs and although that is not entirely bad, the kids do get tired of their hair getting touched.
+We stick out like sore thumbs and although that is not entirely bad, the kids do get tired of their hair getting touched and stared at from across the street.
 Even Kena has noticed that everyone says “que bonita” when she passes.
 That kid is going to have a hard time returning to the US and mediocrity.
 Here she is treated like a princess!
 Especially in the highlands where there are even fewer blonds.

 We are currently back on the boat, planning to spend another few days poolside and then start off down the Mexican coast, hoping to spend Christmas in the small colonial town of San Blas.